Home > Revelation 6: A Preterist Commentary

 Revelation 6:4 Commentary: The Civil War in Israel and Israel’s War with Rome . . .

-The second rider is commanded to take peace from the earth.
+Pointing to Rome, the sword (machaira) of the second horseman was the short sword used by Roman infantry.[ixa]
+This rider is commanded to take peace from the earth.
 At the death of Nero, the Jewish War came to a halt.
 Though the Romans had ceased their attack, there was no peace.
 In Jerusalem a three-way civil war began headed by John, Simon and Eleazar each fighting for control and leadership over Israel.
 This fighting was interrupted by Titus’ attack on Jerusalem when, after the ascension of Vespasian to the throne, Rome resumed its attack.

 5When the Lamb opened the third seal, I heard the third living creature say, “Come!”
 I looked, and there before me was a black horse!
 Its rider was holding a pair of scales in his hand.
 6Then I heard what sounded like a voice among the four living creatures, saying, “A quart of wheat for a day’s wages, and three quarts of barely for a day’s wages, and do not damage the oil and the wine!”